videor/AutoPilotConditionalAccess/conditional-access-api-samples/01-configure/graphapi/readme.md

 | *Content-Type:* | Required.
 Set to `application/json`. |
 | *Authorization:* | Required.
 Set to a valid `Bearer` [access token](https://docs.microsoft.com/rest/api/azure/#authorization-code-grant-interactive-clients). |

-For more information about how to create the request, see [Components of API request/response](https://docs.microsoft.com/rest/api/azure/#components-of-a-rest-api-requestresponse).
+For more information about how to create the request, see the article [Components of API request/response](https://docs.microsoft.com/rest/api/azure/#components-of-a-rest-api-requestresponse).

 ### Create the PATCH request body